• Skip to primary navigation

 How to serve?

-Sometimes we also like to add a bit of tempering on the dal when serving.
+Sometimes we also like to add a bit of tempering to the dal when serving.
 This is the red color oil (or ghee) along with sautéed garlic you see on the top of the bowl of dal in the pics.

 To make the tempering, in a small pan, heat ghee or oil.
 Add some cumin seeds and finely diced or sliced garlic.
 Cook for about 30 seconds to a minute until the garlic becomes golden in color.
-Then take the pan off heat and add a pinch of red chili powder.
+Then take the pan off the heat and add a pinch of red chili powder.
 I prefer Kashmiri red chili powder, as it is not spicy.

 Drizzle this tempering over the dal when serving.
 It adds such a beautiful pop of color!